 Their coronavirus vaccine candidate has made them billionaires.
-This modest German-Turkish couple doesn’t own a car.
+This modest German Turkish couple doesn’t own a car.

 It took a few days to talk others at the company into putting their resources behind a coronavirus vaccine, he said, as some experts were still dismissing the potential for a pandemic as hype.
 “In a company, it’s a matter of convincing people that they need to install a lot of energy,” he said.
 Energy is something Sahin exudes as he talks excitedly about the vaccine’s prospects.

-It was a “snowball effect,” Türeci said.
+It was a “snowball effect,” Tureci said.
 “He was very convincing that this kind of pandemic could develop.”

-Within four weeks, the first wave of the epidemic in Europe was in full swing, and BioNTech had 20 vaccine candidates as part of what it dubbed as project “lightspeed.”
-(No connection to the U.S. government’s “Operation Warpspeed.”)
+Within four weeks, the first wave of the epidemic in Europe was in full swing, and BioNTech had 20 vaccine candidates as part of what it dubbed project “Lightspeed” (no connection to the U.S. government’s “Operation Warp Speed”).
 With a team of more than 1,000 people in Mainz working “24-7,” Sahin said, the company narrowed its most promising candidates down to four.
-But it didn’t have the resources to conduct large-scale clinical trials, or the production and distribution that would be necessary.
+But it didn’t have the resources to conduct large-scale clinical trials or the production and distribution that would be necessary.

 BioNTech approached Pfizer, with whom they had an existing relationship, working on influenza vaccines.

-“The answer came immediately and was a yes,” said Türeci.
+“The answer came immediately and was a yes,” said Tureci.
 In April, Pfizer invested an initial $185 million toward the vaccine development and said it would release up to $563 million more based on milestones in the development.

-When the interim Phase 3 results came in, Türeci said they took her by surprise.
+When the interim Phase 3 results came in, Tureci said they took her by surprise.
 “As a scientist, I’m very cautious and tend to be a bit pessimistic,” she said.

 Sahin said the news was “extremely relieving.”